pyrocko/grond/docs/source/config/analysers/index.rst

         defines how long the pre-event noise trace is in seconds.

     ``check_events``
         is a boolean value.
-If ``True`` the iris global earthquake catalog is looked up to find if phase arrivals of other events may disturb the statistics of the noise.
+If ``True`` the iris global earthquake catalogue is looked up to find if phase arrivals of other events may disturb the statistics of the noise.

     ``phase_def``
         is a string that defines the reference phase for the pre-event time window.